scikit-hep/scikit-hep.github.io/pages/developers/gha_pure.md

 directory, and they will be placed in `./dist`.
 You can only build SDist (`-s`), only build wheel (`-w`), change the output folder (`-o <dir>`) or give a different input folder if you want.

+You could use the setup-python action, install `build` and `twine` with `pip`, and then use `python -m build` or `pyproject-build`, but it's better to use `pipx` to install and run python applications.
+Pipx is provided by default by Github Actions (in fact, they use it to setup other applications).

+Also, we currently have to use `pipx run --spec build pyproject-build` because the module name (`build`) and the program `pyproject-build` do not match.
+A future update to pipx and build may fix this so `pipx run build` will be enough.

 <details><summary>Breaking up or classic SDist buils (Click to expand)</summary>